If you’ve started looking for a language learning course, chances are that you’ve already come across both Pimsleur and Rosetta Stone.

 Beginner to Intermediate(ish) levels

-I can’t say exactly how far these programs will take you, but both courses finish somewhere around the intermediate level.
-They each have a different teaching approach, so you’ll end up with different strengths and weaknesses in your language skills, but we’ll get into that later.
+Both courses finish somewhere around the intermediate level.
+They each have a different teaching approach, so you’ll end up with different strengths and weaknesses in your language skills.

 In any case, if you’re already to the intermediate level, you probably won’t get much out of either course.